SkelegonDK/ElevenTools/docs/design.md

    - Detailed voice characteristic controls
    - Style transfer between voices
    - Accent and dialect management

+## File Explorer for Generated Audio

+To improve usability and transparency, ElevenTools provides a built-in File Explorer for all generated audio files:

+- **Output Organization:**
+  - All generated audio (single and bulk) is consolidated in a single `outputs` folder.
+  - **Bulk outputs** are grouped by the source CSV file used for generation.
+Each group is named after the CSV file.
+  - **Single outputs** are stored in a separate folder within `outputs`, with filenames in the format `LANGUAGE_VOICE_NAME_DATE_ID_SEED` for easy identification.

+- **File Explorer UI:**
+  - Accessible from within the app, allowing users to browse, review, and manage all generated audio files.
+  - **Bulk outputs** are displayed inside Streamlit expanders, each expander labeled with the CSV file name.
+Inside each expander, audio files are shown as rows with audio players and metadata (language, voice, date, ID, seed, source CSV).
+  - **Single outputs** are displayed as stacked rows (no expanders), each row showing an audio player and all relevant metadata.
+  - All generation details are visible for each file, supporting transparency and reproducibility.
+  - The UI is designed to be intuitive and responsive, supporting both novice and advanced users.

 ## Conclusion
 ElevenTools aims to be the go-to solution for professional-grade text-to-speech generation, offering a perfect balance of simplicity and advanced features.
 By continually evolving based on user feedback and technological advancements, ElevenTools strives to remain at the forefront of voice synthesis technology.